ppicas/error_trace/README.md

 ```
 Caught an error:
 Process data exception (Caused by: Exception: Failed to fetch data)
-  at path/to/your/file.dart 6:13  processData
+  path/to/your/file.dart 6:13  processData
-  at path/to/your/file.dart 14:5  main
+  path/to/your/file.dart 14:5  main
 Caused by: Exception: Failed to fetch data
-  at path/to/your/file.dart 1:9  fetchData
+  path/to/your/file.dart 1:9  fetchData
 ```

 Notice that the stack trace now shows that `processData` called `fetchData`.